-Prerequisite: Acceptance into the Master of Accountancy Program and Federal Tax I and/or II
+Prerequisite: Federal Tax I and/or II

 This MAcc course focuses on the advanced treatment of complex tax transactions for individuals, partnerships, corporations, and trusts & estates.

 Students will also explore contemporary tax theory and ethical standards for tax professionals.
 In preparation for public practice, students will conduct tax research on a variety of issues utilizing industry research databases to identify and focus research questions, interpret data, develop opinions, and communicate results as competent tax practitioners.

-ACCT 646 Government & Non-Profit Accounting (3) Prerequisite: Acceptance into the Master of Accountancy Program and Advanced Financial Reporting
+ACCT 646 Government & Non-Profit Accounting (3) Prerequisite: Financial Accounting